Raja Ampat Scuba Diving

 Marine life does not get any more prolific than in Raja Ampat.
 So far, over 1500 species of fish have been recorded, 537 corals and nearly 700 mollusc species.
-Almost all of the hard coral species to be found in the coral triangle can be found in Raja Ampat.
-While scuba diving, you will find wobbegong, dolphins, manta rays, turtles, whales, nudibranchs, lionfish, sea dragons, giant trevallies and so much more.
+Almost all of the hard coral species to be found in the coral triangle can be found here.
+While scuba diving Raja Ampat, you will find wobbegong, dolphins, manta rays, turtles, whales, nudibranchs, lionfish, sea dragons, giant trevallies and so much more.
 Nearly 300 fish species were once counted in a single dive!

 Best dive sites in Raja Ampat

 The best dive site in Waigeo Island is Bird Wall.
 It lies to the south of the island and features gentle slopes that level off at 100 feet (30 m).
 Coral bommies are scattered throughout the site, attracting dense congregations of reef fish, invertebrates and especially molluscs like nudibranchs.
 This is the perfect dive spot for macro photographers, who can take advantage of the fantastic light conditions made available by the 100 foot (30 m) visibility.